 Once in your aligned quadraped you can undo most of your screen sins!
 Begin with a few diaphragmatic breaths to help release tension and engage your parasympathetic nervous system.
 When you’re ready, add some flexion and extension, more commonly known as cat and cow.
 This will mobilse your neck and spine and engage the front and back of the body.
 Then in neutral spine again try a couple of thread a needle rotation movements, with your chest and head turning and rotating towards the ceiling and then rotating in the opposite direction towards the floor.
 Now you have mobilised and reduced some tension you’re then in a good place to build some strength.
 Just by holding your neutrally aligned spine and neck up against gravity you will be working on your postural endurance muscles, begin to lengthen and float your opposite arm and leg up in line with your body to bring in some stability work to the pelvis.
 An amazing multi tasking exercise.

 Another favourite is Swan.
 Swan creates mobility and strength for your back muscles and will reverse the effects of a slouched seated posture.
 You’ll feel the effects from the top of your head to the bottom of the spine.

 A simple neck stretch is always a great option for at your desk.
 Go slowly and gently into this stretch remembering you have many small muscles supporting your head.
 The best way to come out of this stretch is to gently roll your head forward and then push your head up by placing your fingers on your forehead.

+This article features one of our Osteopaths, Claire Bergadaa, who can be contacted via our Osteopathy page here, which also features our other Osteopaths David Canevaro and Nick Burns.
 If you’re unsure of what your neutrally aligned spine is Moss Pilates can do personal posture assessments to help you along your journey.